ga4gh/vrs/docs/source/terms_and_model.rst

   associated with genes or other features.
 * Biologically, referring to Alleles is typically meaningful only in the context of empirical alternatives.
-For modelling purposes, Alleles may exist as a result of biological observation or computational simulation, i.e., virtual Alleles.
+For modelling purposes, Alleles MAY exist as a result of biological observation or computational simulation, i.e., virtual Alleles.
 * “Single, contiguous” refers the representation of the Allele, not the biological mechanism by which it was created.
 For instance, two